maucm/MLP/README.md

 - I have based myself on the code found on the book.
 - I tried explaining what everyline of code is doing, except for the obvious parts
 - If something I have explained is wrong and/or I have miscomprehended the material, please let me know
-- The MNIST dataset has been uploaded here, so anyone can follow along
+- The MNIST test dataset is here to test the trained model
 - the MLP was applied to the MNIST training set and tested with the MNIST testing set